janvalentacz/janvalentacz/README.md

 - ⚙ (JetBrains) [PHPStorm](https://www.jetbrains.com/phpstorm/) -> `PHP (+ HTML, JS, SCSS/SASS, CSS)`,
 - ⚙ (JetBrains) [Rider](https://www.jetbrains.com/rider/) -> `C#`.

+!
+THE PROGRAMS FROM JETBRAINS ARE NOT USED FOR COMMERCIAL PURPOSES, ONLY FOR NON-COMMERCIAL PURPOSES !
+!
+WHEN USING COMMERCIAL PROGRAMS FOR COMMERCIAL PURPOSES, THE PROGRAMS ARE PURCHASED !

 ## Contact for me:
 Contacts:
 - 💬 `Discord` -> Valentak#1111